OPTN Plan to Review and Analyze the Regional Process

-The vendor shall have experience in organizational structure design and consulting, and have staff with proven expertise in operations and systems design.
+EY has experience in organizational structure design and consulting, and staff with proven expertise in operations and systems design.

-The scope of work of the vendor will include, but is not limited to, the following requirements:
+The scope of work of EY will include, but is not limited to, the following requirements:

 - Assemble feedback from OPTN members and volunteers about the regional structure